The message of Labor Day is diverse and consistent with how a person views it one way or the other. But historically,

 Undoubtedly, everything that is ever manufactured was created by someone or a group of people.
-All of them cannot produce except from something that was already made.
+Nevertheless, all of them cannot produce except from something that was already made.
 Clothing, chairs, tables, houses, tools, gizmos, computers, cars satellites, to name a few, have to be made from materials that were already created.
 Yet, many are still persistent in being atheists or agnostics questioning the existence of an Intelligent-Designer who made all, the “visible and the invisible”.
 As it says in Colossians 1:16, recognizing Christ Jesus:

 “For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.”
 (NIV)

 On this Labor Day, we should always be mindful of the Creator-God, (4) the one who created “the heaven and the earth” including everything on it(Gen. 1:1-25), the one who also created the “worker” as in “…Let us make man …after our likeness ..” in Gen.1:26.
 This same person is the one who spoke as YHVH Elohim (Lord-God)to Moses and the one known to Abraham, Isaac and Jacob as El Shadday.
 Notice the following:

 Ex 6:2 And ELOHIYM spake unto Moses, and said unto him, I am YHVH:

 V-3 And I appeared unto Abraham, unto Isaac, and unto Jacob, by the name of EL SHADDAY, but by my name YHVH was I not known to them.